ngscheurich/system/config/nvim/README.md

 While the majority of my key mappings are related to plugins, and thereby handled in the [Plugins](#plugins) section, I do create a few to control native Neovim behavior.

-I’ll include some helper functions to make creating Mormal, Insert, and Terminal mode key mappings more succinct.
+I’ll include some helper functions to make creating Normal, Insert, and Terminal mode key mappings more succinct.

 ```fennel init.fnl +=
 (fn nmap [lhs rhs opt] (vim.keymap.set :n lhs rhs opt))